Here are the 10 must-read blog posts for reliable, retail-focused information on everything from staffing issues to marketing to design and training.

 Since many people cannot read every post I write each week, I collate my results at the end of each year.
 Now that the hectic holidays are over, you can catch up on some of my best content so your brick and mortar stores can compete with Amazon.

-Here are my Top Ten Retail Posts from 2018:
+Here are some of my Top Retail Posts:

 1. 10 Ways To Sell More and Increase Sales in Retail.
 On my weekly Facebook LIVE video sessions, I was asked more and more questions about how to sell more in store.
 This post includes 10 tips for managers and salespeople and both retail sales training and management.